EspenBG/raspberryPiServer/FunctionsToAdd.md

     "Setpoint": setpointMessage

-Setpoint is the event, and the setpointMessage is a string in JSON format, with one line per senosor, like this:
+Setpoint is the event, and the setpointMessage is a string in JSON format, with one line per sensors, like this:

     {
         "uniqeSensorID": setpoint,